Personal name: Eastern name order

 Japan has also requested Western publications to respect this change, such as not using Shinzo Abe but rather Abe Shinzo, similar to how Chinese leader Xi Jinping is not referred to as Jinping Xi.
-Its sluggish response by Western publications was met with ire by Japanese politician Taro Kono, which stated that "If you can write Moon Jae-in and Xi Jinping in correct order, you can surely write Abe Shinzo the same way."
+Its sluggish response by Western publications was met with ire by Japanese politician Taro Kono, who stated that "If you can write Moon Jae-in and Xi Jinping in correct order, you can surely write Abe Shinzo the same way."

-China and Korea
+East Asia

-Chinese, Korean and other East Asian peoples, except for those traveling or living outside of China and areas influenced by China, rarely reverse their Chinese and Korean language names to the Western naming order.
+Chinese, Koreans, and other East Asian peoples, except for those traveling or living outside of China and areas influenced by China, rarely reverse their Chinese and Korean language names to the Western naming order.
 Western publications also preserve this Eastern naming order for Chinese, Korean and other East Asian individuals, with the family name first, followed by the given name.

+Ethnic Chinese in former British colonies

-In Hong Kong, Cantonese names of Hong Kong people are usually written in the Eastern order with or without a comma (e.g. Wong Yat Sum or Wong, Yat Sum).
+Cantonese names of Hong Kong people are usually written in the Eastern order with or without a comma (e.g. Bai Chiu En or Bai, Chiu En).
 Outside Hong Kong, they are usually written in Western order.
-Unlike other East Asian countries, the syllables or logograms of given names are not hyphenated or compounded but instead separated by a space (e.g. Yat Sum).
-People outside Hong Kong often confuse the second syllables with middle names regardless of name order.
+Unlike other East Asian countries, the syllables or logograms of given names are not hyphenated or compounded but instead separated by a space (e.g. Chiu En).
+Outside East Asia, the second syllables are often confused with middle names regardless of name order.
 Some computer systems could not handle given name inputs with space characters.

-Some Hong Kongers and Singaporeans may have an anglicised given name, always written in the Western order.
+Some Chinese, Malaysians, and Singaporeans may have an anglicised given name, which is always written in the Western order.
 The English and transliterated Chinese full names can be written in various orders.
 A hybrid order is preferred in official documents including the legislative records in the case for Hong Kong.

-Examples of the hybrid order goes in the form of Hong Kong actor “Tony Leung Chiu-wai” or Singaporean politician "Lawrence Wong Shyun Tsai", with family names (in the example, Leung and Wong) shared in the middle.
+Examples of the hybrid order goes in the form of Hong Kong actor "Tony Leung Chiu-wai" or Singapore Prime Minister "Lawrence Wong Shyun Tsai", with family names (in the example, Leung and Wong) shared in the middle.
 Therefore, the anglicised names are written in the Western order (Tony Leung, Lawrence Wong) and the Chinese names are written in the Eastern order (Leung Chiu-wai, 梁朝偉; Wong Shyun Tsai, 黄循财).

-Japan
+Japanese

 Japanese use the Eastern naming order (family name followed by given name).
 In contrast to China and Korea, due to familiarity, Japanese names of contemporary people are usually "switched" when people who have such names are mentioned in media in Western countries; for example, Koizumi Jun'ichirō is known as Junichiro Koizumi in English.
 Japan has requested that Western publications cease this practice of placing their names in the Western name order and revert to the Eastern name order.
-Hungarian names are also switched; Puskás Ferenc is known as Ferenc Puskás.

-Mongolia
+Mongolian

-Mongols use the Eastern naming order (patronymic followed by given name), which is also used there when rendering the names of other East Asians and Hungarians.
-Russian and other Western names, however, are still written in Western order.
+Mongols use the Eastern naming order (patronymic followed by given name), which is also used there when rendering the names of other East Asians.
+However, Russian and other Western names (with the exception of Hungarian names) are still written in Western order.